jamesquinlan/dsc-techstack/topics/vim.md

 To go into command mode: press ```ESC```

-To save a file press ESC and type
+To save a file, press `ESC` and type
 ```
 :w fileName
 ```